onera/acetone/README.md

 * Call ACETONE with the following arguments:
   * The file describing the model
-  * The name of the function to generate (here 'lenet5')
+  * The name of the inference function to generate (here 'lenet5')
   * The number of test to run (here 1)
   * The algorithm used for the convolution layer ('6loops','indirect_gemm_'+TYPE, 'std_gemm_'+TYPE, with TYPE being amongst 'nn','nt',    'tn','tt')
   * The directory in which the code will be generated